Rare Disease Day – When and What Is It?

 How to Support People with Rare Diseases

 A primary focus of Rare Disease Day is providing support to patients.
 Many rare disease patients spend a lot of time alone which is the perfect time to get involved.
 Creating a community for those to turn to when they are struggling can help overcome the loneliness of a disease.
 Supporting those affected by rare diseases by seeking legal aid can help.
-Oftentimes there are settlements provided to patients to support payments associated with treatment.
+Oftentimes there are settlements provided to patients to support payments associated with treatment at specialized facilities.

 The annual event also focuses on advancing research for rare diseases.
 These conditions are considered ‘orphans’ as companies were uninterested in developing treatments due to their rarity and deemed research unnecessary.
 According to government statistics, between 85-90 percent of orphan conditions are considered serious or life-threatening, but only around 200 of them have effective treatments currently.